chriskiehl/Gooey/README.md

 ###Usage

-Gooey is attached to your code via a simple decorator on your `main` method.
+Gooey is attached to your code via a simple decorator on whichever method has your `argparse` code (usually `main`).

     from gooey import Gooey